UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

             },
             // Deposit the NFT (alongside of the remaining fungible tokens).
             //
-            // The `DepositAsset` will create the NFT inside the *Staging Area*
+            // The `DepositAsset` will set the NFT's owner to the `BENEFICIARY_ACCOUNT`
-            // and set its owner to the `BENEFICIARY_ACCOUNT`.
+            // inside the Staging Area of the reserve chain.
             DepositAsset {
                 assets: MultiAssetFilter::Wild(All),
                 beneficiary: MultiLocation {